WingofaGriffin/Android-Emulation-Utilities/src/index.md

 You can see the [GitHub Project](https://github.com/WingofaGriffin/Android-Emulation-Utilities/) for more information, or download the [latest release](https://github.com/WingofaGriffin/Android-Emulation-Utilities/releases/latest).

-Please look at the sidebar to navigate.
+Please look at the sidebar to navigate this wiki.